erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 Pragmatically, this refers to reducing risk by keeping changes small and maintaining a working product you can "ship" at any time.
 [Agile development](https://en.wikipedia.org/wiki/Agile_software_development) defines this formally, but I see this pattern applied broadly: in test-taking when solving easy problems first; in interviews by describing a solution verbally, then in psuedo-code, then with correct syntax, then with optimizations; in the workplace explicitly when scoping a change to commit to source control; in career planning by defining a goal and then building skills and choosing opportunities to advance toward that goal; etc.

 In general, it's easier to estimate the cost of a small change than a large change, so breaking up large changes into small changes is helpful.
 I've found a one week "cadence" works well for making progress and minimizing coordination effort.

-### One thing well

-The ["one thing well"](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well) phrasing comes from Unix philosophy, but I think it works for career planning too.
-Pick something interesting to you and bias towards it, eg I want to develop mobile apps.
-Use this to guide your career, eg the classes you pick, questions you ask, interview questions you practice, code you push to github, tldr on your resume, meetups you attend, projects you volunteer for etc. This is what's described as having "passion" for a topic, or "goals" :) You can always tune this focal point, eg I want to develop mobile apps --> I want to develop apps on Android.

-Actually being able to do this thing full time for work is also a matter of luck, but you'll be best prepared when opportunity comes along, eg in an interview: "How would you build an app on Android?"

-"T-shaped" focus refers to doing one thing well, but being aware of related skills, eg I build clients, but I know how enough about server development to prototype clients efficiently, or, in terms of curriculum, we teach everything but language-specific classes in Java so students gain expertise in this language as a side-effect.

 ### Pre-college